smacke/pyccolo/README.md

 ## Performance

-Pyccolo instrumentation adds significant overhead to your program.
+Pyccolo instrumentation adds significant overhead to Python.
 In some cases, this overhead can be partially mitigated if, for example, you only need instrumentation the first time a statement runs.
 In such cases, you can deactivate instrumentation after, e.g., the first time a function executes, or